 Many positive opportunities are on the horizon for the university.
-Saint Mary’s has received continued accreditation from the North Central Association of Colleges and Schools.
 The university continues to be increasingly attractive to our diverse audience of students.
 New and exciting possibilities await us, and we welcome them in our desire to continue to refine and increase the quality and degree of excellence our educational offerings can provide for every individual member of our academic community.

 A Lasallian Catholic History and Heritage